 You can drive all of these Big Sur road trip stops from either north to south (starting in Carmel) or south to north (starting in San Simeon) of course, but I prefer driving from NORTH to SOUTH.
 The scenic pull-offs are along the coast, and driving north to south provides the easiest access to these.
 And plus, I’m from San Francisco so I’m typically driving down the coast, not up. 🙂

 With that being said, I’m planning out this Big Sur road trip itinerary from north to south.
 You can easily follow along the road trip stops, doing every single one (my recommendation) or picking and choosing a few if you only have part of a day.

 From North to South:

-As you start your Big Sur road trip down from San Francisco (after exploring Monterey and Carmel-by-the-Sea prior), you’re first official stop should be Point Lobos and China Cove!
+As you start your Big Sur road trip down from San Francisco (after exploring Monterey and Carmel-by-the-Sea prior), you’re first official stop should be Point Lobos!
 There are a ton of walks and trails to choose from, with all difficulty levels.
 And thankfully, everything is laid out quite well with proper signage, so there’s no risk of getting lost.

 Top tip: pull off at a turnout from the bridge’s south end at sunset.
 Absolutely spectacular and downright mesmerizing.
 The view from the entrance to Old Coast Road isn’t half bad either. 🙂